garengh4/create-react-app/README.md

 User Defined Component => reusable, encapsulated, representattion fo UI portion like an HTML tag with their properties

-Class Based Components => allowed instance vars to be manipulated by coder freely and this freedom caused code against best practices and introduced bug and slowness etc. => best not let the coder have that freedom to manipulate instance vars whattever way they like.
+Class Based Components => allowed instance vars to be manipulated by coder freely and this freedom caused code against best practices and introduced bug and slowness etc. => best not let the coder have that freedom to manipulate instance vars whatever way they like.

 ReactDOM => OOP representation of UI view controlled by React (just like a browser DOM represents the UI to be displayed).
 It is the highest level element in the element tree (like browser DOM's root element)
 - root node has method called `render` that can used to display any React components